aintnorest/wargame/coreRules.md

 ### Attack

 Each character has a number of attacks consisting of the following stats:
-* **Attack Type:** Physical, Energy, or Psyche
+* **Attack Type:**
+  * **Physical:** Direct damage through impact or force
+  * **Energy:** Damage through elemental or other power sources
+  * **Psyche:** Mental or spiritual damage
 * **Target Type:** One of the following:
   * Single Target: Attacks one model within range
-  * Area: Affects all models touching a circular area
+  * Area: Affects all models whose bases are touched by or partially within a circular template centered at the target point
-  * Breakthrough: Affects models in a 1" wide line
+  * Breakthrough: Affects models whose bases are touched by or intersect with a 1" wide line drawn from the attacker's front arc
-  * Ricochet: Chain attack that hits multiple targets in sequence
+  * Ricochet: Chain attack that hits multiple targets in sequence, following line of sight rules between each target
 * **Range:** Distance from attacker to target(s), added to Attack Reach
+  * Measure from closest point of attacker's base to:
+    * Single Target: Closest point of target's base
+    * Area: Center point of area template
+    * Breakthrough: Any point along the line
+    * Ricochet: First target only, subsequent targets measured from previous target
 * **Attack Strength:** Base power of the attack (1-6)
 * **Effects:** Optional modifiers that trigger in one of three ways:
-  * Always: Effect happens on every successful hit
+  * Always: Effect happens immediately after damage resolution
-  * Match Suit: Effect triggers if either attack card matches target's suit
+  * Match Suit: Effect triggers after damage if either attack card matches target's suit
-  * Both Suits: Effect triggers if both attack cards match target's suit
+  * Both Suits: Effect triggers after damage if both attack cards match target's suit
+  * Note: Multiple effects resolve in the order chosen by the attacker

 For more information on attack construction and types of effects that can be added, refer to the [Character Creation document](characterCreation.md#attack-creation-guide).

 ### Strategic Placement
-NOTE: Maybe get rid of engagement for simplicity make it an ability.
-* **Engagement:** While within the Attack Reach of one or more enemy models, a model cannot end its movement at a distance greater than its starting distance from the closest engaging enemy, unless using the Disengage maneuver.

 * **Attack Reach:** Determined by Size Category.
 Represents the zone within which a model can make melee attacks or interact with objectives.
-* **Influence:** Determined by Size Category.
-Represents the radius around a model within which it exerts control for zone objectives.
-For zone control, a model is considered to be within the zone if any part of its Base Influence is within the zone.
-* **Flanking:** A model is considered to have attacked an enemy from behind if the attacking model is positioned in the target model's rear arc.
-The rear arc is defined as the half of the target model's base that is opposite the attacking model's front arc.
-An attacking model gains a +1 bonus to their attack roll when flanking.
-* **High Ground:** If a model attacks an enemy from a terrain feature that is at least two size categories higher than the target, the attacking model gains a +1 bonus to their attack roll.
 * **Cover:**
   * No Cover: Clear LOS.
   * Partial Cover (+1 to defense roll): Terrain Size = Character Size - 1.
   * Full Cover (+2 to defense roll): Terrain Size <= Character Size - 2.
   * Obscured (No LOS): Terrain Size >= Character Size.
+* **Flanking:** A model is considered to have attacked an enemy from behind if the attacking model is positioned in the target model's rear arc.
+The rear arc is defined as the half of the target model's base that is opposite the attacking model's front arc.
+An attacking model gains a +1 bonus to their attack roll when flanking.
+* **GangUp:** If a target is engaged in melee by two or more models, the attacker(s) gain a +1 bonus to their attack roll.
+This bonus is cumulative for each additional model engaged in melee with the target, up to a maximum of +3.
+A model is considered "engaged" if it is within its [Attack Reach](characterCreation.md#base-stats) of the target.
+* **High Ground:** If a model attacks an enemy from a terrain feature that is at least two size categories higher than the target, the attacking model gains a +1 bonus to their attack roll.
+* **Influence:** Determined by Size Category.
+Represents the radius around a model within which it exerts control for zone objectives.
+For zone control, a model is considered to be within the zone if any part of its Base Influence is within the zone.

 ### Interactions